-The CEQ regulations establish procedures for compliance with the NEPA (42 United States Code [U.S.C.] § 4321 et seq.).
+The Council on Environmental Quality (CEQ) regulations establish procedures for compliance with the National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] § 4321 et seq.).
 The CEQ regulations allow a phased process, known as tiering.
-This phased decision-making process supports a broad-level programmatic decision using a first-tier EIS.
+This phased decisionmaking process supports a broad-level programmatic decision using a first-tier EIS.
 This first-tier process is followed by more specific decisions at the second tier, with one or more second-tier EISs.
 The NEPA tiering process allows incremental decision-making for large projects that would be too extensive and cumbersome to analyze in one traditional project EIS.
-The CEQA (Public Resources Code § 21000 et seg.) also encourages tiering and provides for first-tier and second-tier EIRs.
+The California Environmental Quality Act (CEQA) (Public Resources Code § 21000 et seq.) also encourages tiering and provides for first-tier and second-tier EIRs.

 The San Jose to Merced Project Section EIR/EIS is a second-tier EIR/EIS that tiers off of first-tier program EIR/EIS documents and provides project-level information for decision-making on this portion of the HSR system.
-The Authority and the FRA prepared the 2005 Final Program
+The Authority and the Federal Railroad Administration (FRA)